wjlove/WHAQM/readme.md

 - [Pi 3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/)
 - [Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)

-Note: If you plan on having a significant number of remote sensor devices like those from the balenAIR project you should consider using a Pi 4 as the prediction software can be rather compute intensive.
+If you plan on having a significant number of sensor devices in multiple locations I would recommend that you consider using a Pi 4 as the main device.
+The air quality prediction software can be rather compute intensive over time and a Pi 4 also provides a "snappier" experience when using the touch screen.

 ### The Display and Case

-There are many options for choosing a case that will house the Raspberry Pi, the touchscreen device and all the sensors or you can make your own.
-After some review I settled on the [SmartiPi Touch Pro - Small](https://smarticase.com/products/smartipi-touch-pro) and the original [Raspberry Pi Touch Display](https://www.raspberrypi.com/products/raspberry-pi-touch-display/).
-Both are easily available for purchase and well supported.
+There are several options for choosing a physical case that will house the Raspberry Pi, the touchscreen device and all the sensors.
+You can even consider making your own for a personal touch.
+After some review and consideration I committed to the [SmartiPi Touch Pro - Small](https://smarticase.com/products/smartipi-touch-pro).
+It supports the original [Raspberry Pi Touch Display](https://www.raspberrypi.com/products/raspberry-pi-touch-display/) which I have selected as my prefered touchscreen device and has plenty of internal space to house all the necessary sensors.
+Both are easily available for purchase, well supported and currently reasonably priced.

 ![](https://github.com/wjlove/WHAQM/blob/main/documentation/images/case-display.jpg?raw=true)